ODF Component Analysis edit page

 phi1 Phi phi2

-Note that, similarly as the MATLAB max command, the second output argument is the position where the maximum is atained.
+Note that, similarly as the MATLAB max command, the second output argument is the position where the maximum is attained.
 In our case we observe that the maximum value is about 121.
 To visualize the corresponding preferred orientation we plot it into the sigma sections of the ODF.

 annotate(ori)